 The association of American Medical Colleges predicts a shortage of 120,000 physicians overall by the year 2030, estimating a shortfall of up to 49,300 primary care physicians in the United States.
 The role of nurse practitioners in the primary care setting may increase, however, as their numbers are expected to rise over the next decade.
 In light of these predictions, Barnes and colleagues studied the trends in nurse practitioners who practiced in rural and nonrural primary care settings between 2008 and 2016.

 The Agency for Healthcare Research and Quality identifies high-functioning primary care teams as those including multidisciplinary involvement.
-Considering their findings, and other data documenting the high satisfaction with NP care and their lower practice costs compared to physicians, Barnes and the other researchers suggest that policymakers invest more in nurse practitioner education.
+Considering their findings, and other data documenting the high satisfaction with care from nurse practitioners and their lower practice costs compared to physicians, Barnes and the other researchers suggest that policymakers invest more in nurse practitioner education.

 Feature image: “Rural And Nonrural Primary Care Physician Practices Increasingly Rely On Nurse Practitioners,” Hilary Barnes, Michael R. Richards, Matthew D. McHugh, and Grant Martsolf, Health Affairs 37, No. 6 (2018): 908–914 doi:10.1377/hlthaff.2017.1158